jkunimune/auto-location-map/README.md

 To increase or decrease the number of streets, use `--street-detail`.
 This is a flag between 0 and 6; lower numbers only show major streets and higher numbers include smaller streets.
 If you run the script without specifying it, it will tell you what number it picked.

 You can also force or suppress the inclusion of railroads by passing `--railroads=yes` or `--railroads=no`, respectively.
-Similarly, you can show or hide green space by passing `--parks=yes` or `--parks=no`.
+Similarly, you can show or hide tramways by passing `--tramways=yes` or `--tramways=no`, bikeways by passing `--bikeways=yes` or `--bikeways=no`, and green space by passing `--parks=yes` or `--parks=no`.
 For example, if for some reason you want a railroad map of downtown Manhattan you can do this:
 ```bash
 python auto_location_map.py --street-detail=0 --railroads=yes --parks=no 'Location map Lower Manhattan.png'
 ```